trickest/cve/README.md

          (Thanks [@joohoi](https://github.com/joohoi)!)

-         **Note**: ffuf is awesome for more purposes than just content discovery).
+         **Note**: ffuf is awesome for more purposes than just content discovery.
     2. Github

-        Search GitHub for repositories that mention the CVE ID. (https://github.com/trickest/poc, stay tuned, release soon!)
+        Search GitHub for repositories with [github-poc](https://github.com/trickest/github-poc) (release soon!) that mention the CVE ID.
 - Merge all of the found PoCs.
 - Generate GitHub badges for each affected software version using [shields.io](shields.io).
 - Write everything into easy-to-read markdown files.